 Most lawsuits involve a single individual suing another individual or company.
-Class action lawsuits are different.
-They allow an entire group or “class” of people to bring a single lawsuit against a company who wronged them.
+Class-action lawsuits are different in that they allow an entire group or “class” of people to bring a single lawsuit against a company who wronged them.
 These actions are ideal when a large number of consumers have all been wronged by a company in a similar way—and they are one of the most powerful weapons consumers have.

-Most consumers who get money from a class action lawsuit didn’t file it themselves, nor did they hire a lawyer to do so.
-Instead, they joined a class action that was already in progress.
+Most consumers who get money from a class-action lawsuit didn’t file it themselves, nor did they hire a lawyer to do so.
+Instead, they joined a class-action suit that was already in progress.

 - Put together documentation.
 You need to prove that you purchased the product or service in question.

 - You do not have to take any action to officially “join” the lawsuit.
 But you do need to keep an eye on the latest developments in the case.
-Most class action lawsuits have an email list or website so you can easily get updates.
-(The exception are lawsuits involving wages, which you have to choose to join.
-The class action’s website will have instructions on how to join it.)
+Most class-action lawsuits have an email list or website so you can easily get updates.
+(The exception is lawsuits involving wages, which you have to choose to join.
+The class-action’s website will have instructions on how to join it.)

 - If the lawsuit wins money, you’ll have a chance to either collect your share of it or choose to opt out (see below).

-Whether to opt out or not is an important decision.
+Whether to opt out of a class-action lawsuit or not is an important decision.
 If you take a share of the settlement, you will give up your right to file your own lawsuit.

 This is usually a good thing—it means you don’t have to take your own chances in court, or deal with legal fees, and can just collect your share of the winnings.
 However, there are circumstances where you might come out ahead if you filed your own separate lawsuit.
 That makes it worthwhile to talk to a lawyer about your case before you make a final decision.
 We offer a free consultation for this purpose.